pablodecm/phd_thesis/src/101_chapter_1.md

 scattering process $pp \rightarrow X$, which will be denoted as
 $d\sigma(pp \rightarrow X)$, for two protons colliding head on at center of mass energy $s$.
 Here
-$X$ denotes a possible outcome for the interaction, not necesarialy a single particle (e.g. a Higgs boson $X=H$) but a set of particles (e.g. a bottom quark-antiquark pair $X=b\hat{b}$).
+$X$ denotes a possible outcome for the interaction, not necessarily a single particle (e.g. a Higgs boson $X=H$) but a set of particles (e.g. a bottom quark-antiquark pair $X=b\hat{b}$).
 According to the QCD factorisation theorem [cite], the differential cross section for $d\sigma(pp \rightarrow X)$